Text that reads "Connected Communities"

 Improving Women's Heart Health One Step at a Time

 Short description: Heart disease is the #1 killer of women worldwide, and it kills 5 times as many women as breast cancer.
 Sadly, Only 13% of only 13% of Canadian women identify heart disease as their greatest health threat.
 One in 3 females die of Cardiovascular Disease (CVD) worldwide but 80% of CVDs are preventable.
 Women face unique range of risk factors compared to men.
 Symptoms and outcomes of heart disease are different in women, which can make their evaluation and management challenging.
 Despite the knowledge of the importance of staff education on women’s heart health, there is still a deficit of educational material regarding cardiovascular disease prevention, diagnosis, and management as well as institutional training programs for nurses and allied health professionals.
-This lack of education is the largest among nurses and allied health professionals in our Canadian health care system and this undoubtably may be a factor in the causing disparities in clinical care in Canada.
+This lack of education is the largest among nurses and allied health professionals in our Canadian health care system and this undoubtedly may be a factor in the causing disparities in clinical care in Canada.

 The Biindigen Well-Being Centre: Innovative, Indigenous Healthcare